hydephp/framework/.github/dev-docs/documentation-pages.md

 #### Changing the position

-By default the button will be shown in both the documentation page header and footer.
+By default the button will be shown in both the documentation page footer.
 You can change this by setting the following config setting to `'header'`, `'footer'`, or `'both'`

 ```php